 Surgical procedures that may be used to investigate fertility problems and assist with fertility are listed below.

 If your fallopian tubes have become blocked or scarred, perhaps as a result of pelvic inflammatory disease (PID), you may need surgery to repair the tubes.
 Surgery can be used to break up the scar tissue in your fallopian tubes, making it easier for eggs to pass along them.

-The success of the surgery will depend on how damaged your fallopian tubes are.
-One study found 69% of women with the least damaged tubes had a live birth after surgery.
+The success of surgery will depend on how damaged your fallopian tubes are.
+One study found that 69% of women with the least damaged tubes had a live birth after surgery.
 Other estimates for live births in women following surgery are 20–50%.

-Laparoscopic surgery is often used for women who have endometriosis (when parts of the womb lining start growing outside of the womb), to destroy, or remove cysts (fluid-filled sacs).
+Laparoscopic surgery is often used for women who have endometriosis (when parts of the womb lining start growing outside of the womb), to destroy or remove cysts (fluid-filled sacs).
 It may also be used to remove submucosal fibroids (small growths in the womb).

 In women with PCOS, laparoscopic ovarian drilling can be used if ovulation medication has not worked.
 This involves using either heat or a laser to destroy part of the ovary.

 Correction of an epididymal blockage and surgical extraction of sperm

 The epididymis is a coil-like structure in the testicles that helps to store and transport sperm.
 Sometimes the epididymis becomes blocked, preventing sperm from being ejaculated normally.
 If this is causing infertility, surgery to correct the blockage can be performed.

 Surgical extraction of sperm may be an option for men with:

 - an obstruction that prevents the release of sperm, such as an injury or infection